nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-following-fast-tracks.md

 {{! multiexcerpt name='upgrade-9.1-deprecated.automatic-versioning'}}

-We introduce a new automatic versioning system in 9.1.
+We introduced a new automatic versioning system in 9.1.
 We deprecated [versioningRules](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.ecm.core.versioning.VersioningService--versioningRules) extension point.
 You now have to use new extension points, see [documentation]({{page page='versioning#versioning-policies'}}).

-Nuxeo provide a backward compatibility mechanism, but it could be not accurate.
+Nuxeo provides a backward compatibility mechanism, but it could be not accurate.

 Previous automatic versioning mechanisms were removed or upgraded to new system:

-- file manager and bulk edit don't automatically version documents since 9.1, you could put back this behavior by contributing a new rule and use [source]({{page page='versioning#source-based-versioning'}}) parameter to restrict versioning to this functionalities (for instance use: `fileimporter-{name-of-your-importer}` or `bulkEdit`)
+- File manager and bulk edit don't automatically version documents since 9.1, you could put back this behavior by contributing a new rule and use [source]({{page page='versioning#source-based-versioning'}}) parameter to restrict versioning to this functionalities (for instance use: `fileimporter-{name-of-your-importer}` or `bulkEdit`)
-- drive is not responsible of automatic versioning anymore.
-The last contributor rule is now a default policy, and delay rule is introduced by drive and rely on [source]({{page page='versioning#source-based-versioning'}}) parameter mechanism.
+- Nuxeo Drive is not responsible of automatic versioning anymore.
+The last contributor rule is now a default policy, and delay rule is introduced by Nuxeo Drive and rely on [source]({{page page='versioning#source-based-versioning'}}) parameter mechanism.

 {{#> callout type='note' }}